Pregnancy and diabetes fact sheet

 Diabetes during pregnancy

 There are a number of ways that pregnancy will affect your body and your diabetes.
 These changes will affect your blood glucose levels and insulin requirements.
 You may also experience more hypoglycaemia (hypos) in early pregnancy and your hypo symptoms may change.
-You will need to have your diabetes management reviewed more frequently during pregnancy.
+You will need to have your diabetes management reviewed more often during pregnancy.

 When you have diabetes, pregnancy can sometimes be challenging.
 It’s important to seek the support you need from your health care team, partner, family and friends during this time.